Skip to navigation Skip to content

 Answer: An Assessor should upgrade an ESAt to a JCA wherever possible where the available evidence indicates that the customer meets medical qualification criteria for Disability Support Pension (DSP).

-For an assessment to be upgraded to a JCA, the Assessor must determine, based on available evidence, that the job seeker meets the DSP medical qualification requirements, that is they:
+For an assessment to be upgraded to a JCA, the Assessor must determine, based on available evidence, that the job seeker meets the DSP medical qualification requirements.

 • have verified, medical condition(s), likely to persist for more than 2 years that are diagnosed, reasonably treated and stabilised (DTS)